top of page

 Richard Alex Jenkins

-This is a delight for people who enjoy dystopia, who see the world as beautiful through destruction and doom, who enjoy sadness and devotion, commitment and toil, and long-winding dusty roads into the unknown.
+It's a delight for lovers of serene and abandoned dystopia, for those who view the world as beautiful through destruction and doom, through sadness and devotion, commitment, toil and long winding dusty roads into the unknown.

-If the story looped to a better conclusion it would undoubtedly be a five-star review.
+If the story looped to a better conclusion this would undoubtedly be a five-star review and I still recommend this book as essential sci-fi.

 Share this review: